oncomouse/czs.nvim/Readme.md

 This plugin adds proper search status and monitoring (useful for [`statusline`](https://neovim.io/doc/user/options.html#'statusline') plugins) for [Neovim](https://neovim.io) when using [`cmdheight=0`](https://neovim.io/doc/user/options.html#'cmdheight').

-When I say "proper," I mean behaves the way Neovim would display search information with a command line.
+When I say "proper," I mean I mean behaving the way Neovim does when displaying search information with `set cmdheight=1`.
 This includes:

 1. Hiding when leaving normal mode
 2. Only re-displaying after returning to normal when something has changed, such as: